samplchallenges/SAMPL5_logD_PredictionAnalysis/README.md

 ##### tautomerExploration
 This directory involves calculations to correct Mobley group predictions of logP to logD using a variety of techniques to enumerate protonation states in water.
 (With one attempt to enumerate tautomers in cyclohexane)

+##### MoleculeFiles
+This directory has files for each SAMPL5 molecule used in the analysis including 2D images with pKas labeled.

 ### return_results.py
 Used to e-mail participants with data specifically related to their performance in the challenge.